 Offsetting Financial Instrument

-Financial assets and liabilities are offset and the net amount is included in the Balance Sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realize the assets and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount is included in the Balance Sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the assets and settle the liability simultaneously.

 INVENTORIES

-Inventories are valued at the lower of cost and net realisable value.
+I nventories are valued at the lower of cost and net realisable value.
 Cost is computed on a weighted average basis.
 Cost includes all costs of purchases net of input tax credit availed, conversion costs and other attributable expenses incurred in bringing the inventories to their present location and condition and includes, where applicable, appropriate overhead cost based on normal level of activity.
 The net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and estimated costs necessary to make the sale.

 Obsolete, slow moving and defective inventories are identified from time to time and, where necessary, a provision is made for such inventories.